-Pattern management is a system for helping you figure out when and why you experience highs or lows.
+Pattern management is a system for helping you figure out when and why you experience high or low blood sugar.
 Using the principles of pattern management allows you to take charge of your diabetes, can help you to achieve your blood glucose targets to prevent diabetes complications, and can also help you and your healthcare team make decisions about your diabetes management plan.
 There are five basic steps to pattern management.

 - Keep blood glucose records.
 Your healthcare team can help you determine when – and how often you should test your blood sugar.
-However, when you do check it, it’s important to record the result in a logbook or diary or view your recorded results stored in your meter, as this ongoing record will help you spot patterns.
+However, when you do check it, it’s important to review the results.
+Most blood glucose meters keep a log of the results that can be downloaded to a computer or smartphone.
+Alternatively, you can record the results in a logbook or diary.
+Reviewing an ongoing record, either from your meter or a written record, will help you spot patterns.
 Ask your diabetes healthcare team about which options might work best for you.

 - Review your records and see if a pattern appears.
 Review your blood sugar levels over a period of days or weeks.
 If you notice any out-of-target results (highs and lows), highlight them and think about whether there is a pattern to the highs or lows.
 This might include:

 - Highs or lows at similar times during the day, for example, regular high levels before lunch